Holiday Pay 101: What Employers Need to Know

 Business leaders should thoroughly explain how pay for holiday work is calculated for exempt and non-exempt employees:

-- Exempt: Salaried employees who are exempt from the FLSA’s overtime stipulations must receive their full salary for any workweek in which they do any work, even if a holiday falls during that timeframe.
+- Exempt: Salaried employees who are exempt from the FLSA’s overtime provisions must receive their full salary for any workweek in which they do any work, even if a holiday falls during that timeframe.

-- Non-exempt: Any hours worked on holidays must be paid at no less than the employee’s regular pay rate, which cannot be lower than the required federal or state minimum wage.
 As mentioned above, the FLSA does not require premium holiday pay, but many employers opt to provide it to show recognition and boost morale.
 However, staff must receive overtime pay of at least 1.5 times their regular pay if they work more than 40 hours in a workweek.
 (The FLSA does not require overtime pay for work on Saturdays, Sundays, holidays, or regular days of rest, unless overtime is worked on those days.)

 3. Encourage inclusion